 Silverdale – Southwest Mission Lands

-Ekistics Town Planning and the District of Mission recently hosted the first Public Information Session on the Master Infrastructure Strategy for the Silverdale Comprehensive Planning Area on Thursday, July 18, 2019.
+Ekistics Town Planning and the District of Mission hosted the second Public Information Session on the Master Infrastructure Strategy for the Silverdale Comprehensive Planning Area on Thursday, July 18, 2019.

 Master Infrastructure Strategy